 - Some concessions are closed or operating under limited hours based on passenger demand and staffing considerations.
 Many concessions that are open have enhanced cleaning and safety procedures and protocols in place, such as:

 - Exiting through credit card express lanes is encouraged to avoid person-to-person contact.

-- Transportation Security Administration (TSA) has closed Security Checkpoint 3, and will continue to monitor passenger levels to determine when it will be reopened.
+- Transportation Security Administration (TSA) has closed Security Checkpoint 3 and will continue to monitor passenger levels to determine when it will be reopened.